 Here is an example of how ABCYa! might fit within the SAMR model:

 - Substitution: Students use ABCYa! to show what they know through the use of fun math, and literacy games instead of using traditional crayon, pencil, and paper.

-- Augmentation: Students demonstrate understanding of math concepts, and apply them by playing math games that require the students to solve addition or subtraction equations.
+- Augmentation: Students demonstrate understanding of math concepts by playing math games that require the solving math problems.

-- Modification: Students have access to different levels of abilities.
-While some students are working on spelling words, others are working on letter identification.
+- Modification: Students can play games that are appropriate for their skill and knowledge level.
 The games allow for differentiation through the access of different tasks with similar objectives.